Extra Virgin Olive Oil Is Most Used Oil For Cooking

 Posted by

-New Survey Shows Nearly 60% Of People Chose Olive Oil Most Often
+Survey Says 60% Of People Chose Olive Oil Most Often

 Extra virgin olive oil is now the most popular type of cooking oil, according to a new survey.
 The survey, which was reported by tastingtable.com, found that extra virgin olive oil was the preferred choice for cooking among both professional chefs and home cooks.
 This demonstrates the ever-growing popularity of olive oil in comparison to the huge variety of alternatives available, including vegetable oils such as canola and corn oil.